CapPow/collBook/README.md

 ## [Development stage](#Development-stage)

-collBook is in an early testing stage.
-Unexpected crashes are expected to be frequent, so **please take caution with your data and work on copies.** Pull requests are welcomed!
+collBook is in a testing stage. **Please take caution with your data, and work on copies.** Pull requests, and comments are encouraged!

 #### [Known bugs](#Known-bugs)
 - Preview window zoom is not properly updated at start up.
 For now, altering the zoom after start up solves this.